prayagnshah/Sound-Extraction/README.md

 ## About

 Use this tool to segment (i.e., clip or slice), copy, and extract short-duration recordings, from long-duration WAV or FLAC files.
 Segmenting audio files into smaller parts can make recordings compatible for certain analytical workflows and allow for easier manipulation and sharing.
 Segment and extracting recordings based on a list of recording start times (date times) and a desired duration.
 This allows for applications such as the extraction of stratified audio samples, among others.
+This tool will also allow you to generate a CSV file with diel information (i.e., Dusk, Nocturnal, Sunrise and Daytime) based on the recording start times and end times.

 ## Types of Installation and you only have to use *one* of them